 Beyond Access Control

-Tide's Cybersecurity Fabric dissolves authority across four independent surfaces: storage, use, governance, and policy logic.
+Tide's Cybersecurity Fabric is a decentralized network of independently operated nodes that dissolves authority across four independent surfaces: storage, use, governance, and policy logic.
 No single entity, not any node, not any administrator, not Tide itself, ever possesses enough information to validate a credential, sign a token, forge an identity, or unilaterally change the rules.
-Authority is not hidden better.
-It is kept beyond anyone's direct reach and only emerges through the Fabric during valid, quorum-backed operations.
+So, when your users or server need authentication, approvals, decryption, or authorization, authority emerges for the operation, then ceases to exist, so it can't be attacked.
+The integrity of that security is now verifiable end to end, for you and for your users.

 MPC and threshold systems distribute keys but typically retain centralized control over governance, policy, and administration.
 Tide dissolves authority across all four.
 The attack surface does not migrate from the key to its control plane.